GeorgieWeaver/GeorgieWeaver.github.io/home.md

 ## Biography

-I am currently a student at the University of Leeds, studying for my Masters in Geographical Information System.
+I am currently a student at the University of Leeds, studying for my Masters in Geographical Information Systems.
 This summer, I graduated from Leeds with a 2:1 after after completing my Geography BA.

-My primary interests are in geodemographics, data visualisation, and in retail and crime.
+My interests are in geodemographics, data visualisation, and in retail and crime.

 [CV](georgieweaver.github.io/cv)